Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 ### Level 1: Innate Sorcery

 An event in your past left an indelible mark on you, infusing you with simmering magic.
-As a Bonus Action, you can unleash that magic for 1 minute, during which you gain the following benefits:
+As a **:rsc-b: Bonus Action**{ .rsc }, you can unleash that magic for 1 minute, during which you gain the following benefits:

 - The spell save DC of your Sorcerer spells increases by 1.
 - You have Advantage on the attack rolls of Sorcerer spells you cast.